Better Than Starbucks MOIST Vegan Pumpkin Bread -Truly 1 Bowl Recipe!

 That being said, here’s a trick for making sure that your pumpkin bread is always moist:

-I like to use a piece of tinfoil (the same one I use to keep the streusel from burning- if you’re using the streusel!) and just gently place it over the loaf pan.
+I like to use a piece of parchment paper (the same one I use to keep the streusel from burning- if you’re using the streusel!) and just gently place it over the loaf pan.
 Allow the vegan pumpkin bread to sit for 10 minutes covered, then carefully remove it from the pan.

 How to know when vegan pumpkin bread is done